wormhole-foundation/wormhole/DEVELOP.md

     scripts/dev-setup.sh

 You then need to close and re-open your session to apply the new environment.
-If you use persistent SSH sessions, make sure to kill the session before reconnecting.
+If you use ControlMaster SSH sessions, make sure to kill the session before reconnecting (`ssh -O exit hostname`).

 Start a minikube session with recommended parameters: